Skip to content

 Routing Configuration

-Routing rules determine how the gateway distributes incoming requests across providers and models.
-Each rule targets a specific capability and applies a strategy to select the best provider for each request.
+Routing configs determine how the gateway distributes incoming requests across providers and models.
+Each config targets one or more capabilities and applies a strategy to select a provider/model route for each request.

 Route List

-The Routing page displays all configured routes as cards.
+The Routing page displays all configured routing configs as cards.
 Each card shows:

-• Strategy — the algorithm used to select a provider
+• Strategy — the algorithm used to select a route

-• Capability — which request type this route handles (e.g. chat, embedding)
+• Capabilities — which request types this config handles

-• Provider count — how many providers are assigned
+• Routes count — how many provider/model routes are assigned

 • Status — enabled or disabled